Student Advisor Jobs in USA with Visa Sponsorship

 Do Student Advisor positions qualify for H-1B sponsorship?

-Yes, Student Advisor roles qualify for H-1B sponsorship when they require a bachelor's degree in counseling, education, psychology, or related field.
+Yes, Student Advisor roles qualify for H-1B visa sponsorship when they require a bachelor's degree in counseling, education, psychology, or related field.
 Universities and colleges regularly sponsor these positions, particularly for specialized roles in international student services, academic planning, or compliance functions that demand professional qualifications.

 What degree do I need for Student Advisor H-1B sponsorship?